pisv/gethandly.wiki-playground/Step-Three.md

  }
 ```

-It looks deceptively simple, but if it were production code, we would anylize
+It looks deceptively simple, but were it production code, we would anylize
 the Foo element delta and update the view's contents incrementally.
 We leave it as an exercise to the reader.

-Launch the runtime workbench, expand the `Test002` project in **Foo
+Launch the runtime workbench, expand the `Test002` project in the **Foo
 Navigator**, and create a `.foo` file in the project (**File/New/File**).
 The new file will now be shown instantly in the view.